Consider 9 healthy dog breeds with the longest lifespans

 Aussie Cattle Dogs make great hiking and running partners.

-They bond closely with their owners and love spending time with their families.
+They form a strong bond with their owners and enjoy spending time with their families.
 They are also watchful dogs that bark to alert you of strangers or other threats.

 Australian Shepherd

-This herding breed is protective of their families and makes a great companion.
-They also are one of the longest-living dog breeds.
+This herding breed is protective of its family and makes a great companion.
+They are also one of the longest-living dog breeds.

-They are generally healthy, but some health problems are more common in this breed than others.
+They are generally healthy, but specific health issues are more prevalent in this breed than in others.
 These health issues include hip dysplasia, elbow dysplasia, cancer, eye problems, and allergies.

 Why the breed’s a great choice